 Get news on your smartphone.
 Digital Trends offers a summary of the best of them.
 Your local newspaper is sure to have a news app, too.
 Look for info about the economy, the industry you’re interested in, and the financial picture for both.
 Learn how organizations work.
 Get interested in local issues such as community development and taxes.
 Sign up for free email newsletters such as Fast Company, which offers a well-rounded view of what’s happening in business and technology plus some fun stuff.
 And remember, there’s a treasure trove of news and information online with the help of your favorite search engine.

 Take advantage of LinkedIn.
 Create an appropriate, professional profile.
 This isn’t Facebook where you post goofy things.
 It’s serious business.
 Read articles on LinkedIn Pulse.
 Join LinkedIn groups that relate to your areas of career interest, then follow the discussion.
-There’s lots to learn here.
+There’s a lot to learn here.

 Network in person